Sombode/Obsidian-Vault/School/Language/Thesis Project Annotated Works Cited.md

 - ...due to a cult involving the erosion of traditional American values????
 - "\[B]usinessmen with financial and emotional commitments to new technologies find it very difficult to accept evidence of negative effects until such evidence becomes irrefutable" (384)
 - 5 main claims/hypotheses of the article (385):
-		**\1.** The relevant scientific community
-		believes nuclear plants to be safe, and neither ideology nor economic self-
-		interest plays a substantial role in their assessment.
+		**\1.** The relevant scientific community believes nuclear plants to be safe, and neither ideology nor economic self-interest plays a substantial role in their assessment.
-		**\2.** Among other key leadership groups,
-		by contrast, views about nuclear
-		energy correlate with political ideology.
+		**\2.** Among other key leadership groups, by contrast, views about nuclear energy correlate with political ideology.
-		**\3.** National media journalists are skep-
-		tical about nuclear safety.
+		**\3.** National media journalists are skeptical about nuclear safety.
-		**\4.** Journalists inaccurately report the
-		views of the relevant scientific com-
+		**\4.** Journalists inaccurately report the views of the relevant scientific community.
-		munity.
-		**\5.** The views of other leadership groups on nuclear energy correlate highly with
-		the news sources that they consider
+		**\5.** The views of other leadership groups on nuclear energy correlate highly with the news sources that they consider reliable.
-		reliable.

 ## Nuclear Energy, Ideology, and the Perception of Risk